Bob Graham Round: The first repeat

 It is these along with the other 38 tops that are now called the "Bob Graham Round" and are listed below.

 Subsequent developments

 Heaton's new record inspired the addition of extra tops with the intent of extending the 24-hour record.
 As it was soon discovered that the route of Bob Graham's round was not optimal for attempts on the absolute fell record, the two are regarded as separate challenges and have slightly different rules.
 The 24-hour record has now been extended to 78 tops.

 The Bob Graham Round is now a standard fell-runner's test-piece.
 Solo rounds have been accomplished but most contenders are accompanied by at least one runner in support, a requirement for acceptance of membership of the Bob Graham Club.
 The vast majority of attempts are undertaken close to mid summer to make use of maximum daylight.
-Nonetheless, as of 2025, sixty individuals have successfully completed a winter round of the standard circuit, four of whom have done two winter rounds.
+Nonetheless, as of 2025, there have been sixty seven successful winter completions of the standard circuit, five individuals have done two winter rounds.
+The current fastest time for a winter round is 14:54 by Arthur Hill in December 2025.